This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Strawberry Icebox Cake For One

-1. Make the Cream Cheese Mixture: In a medium bowl, beat the cream cheese, sugar, and vanilla with an electric mixer until smooth.
+1. Beat the cream cheese filling.
+In a medium bowl, beat the cream cheese, sugar, and vanilla with an electric mixer until smooth and creamy with no lumps.

-2. Whip the Cream: In a separate bowl, whip the cold heavy cream with an electric mixer until stiff peaks form.
-A whisk works too but takes more effort.
+2. Whip the cream.
+In a separate bowl, whip the cold heavy cream with an electric mixer until it holds stiff peaks.
+A whisk works too, but it takes more effort and time.

-1. Combine: Gently fold the whipped cream into the cream cheese mixture until fully blended.
+1. Fold the two together.
+Gently fold the whipped cream into the cream cheese mixture until no streaks remain.
+Folding instead of stirring keeps the filling light.

-2. Layer the Dessert: Add a layer of graham crackers to a 10-ounce ramekin, breaking them to fit as needed.
+2. Start the first layer.
+Place a layer of graham crackers in the bottom of a 10-ounce ramekin, breaking them to fit as needed.

-3. Add the Cream and Strawberries: Spread half of the cream mixture over the crackers.
-Top with half of the sliced strawberries.
+3. Add cream and strawberries.
+Spread half of the filling over the crackers, then top with half of the sliced strawberries.

-4. Add Another Layer: Place another layer of graham crackers over the strawberries.
+4. Add the second cracker layer.
+Place another layer of graham crackers over the strawberries, breaking to fit.

-four photos showing how to make a small strawberry icebox cake.
+four step by step photos showing how to make a single serve strawberry icebox cake and layering the ingredients in a ramekin.

-1. Chill: Cover with plastic wrap and refrigerate for at least 3 hours or overnight, until the graham crackers soften and the layers set.
+1. Chill until set.
+Cover with plastic wrap and refrigerate for at least 3 hours, or overnight, until the graham crackers soften into tender, cake-like layers.

 Expert Tips